home / skills / phrazzld / claude-config / llm-evaluation

 - `templates/regression-test-suite.yaml` - Full regression suite

-How do I run tests in CI?
+How do I integrate results into CI?